Global stocks rise, dollar mixed after recent U.S. data

-NEW YORK Global equity markets mostly rose and the dollar traded mixed on Friday as recent data that has underpinned hopes for sustained U.S. economic growth offset new data showing home resales fell to an 18-month low last month.
+NEW YORK Global equity markets mostly rose and the dollar traded mixed on Friday as investors warmed to recent data that has underpinned hopes for sustained U.S. economic strengthening even as new data showed home resales fell to an 18-month low last month.

 Cold weather and a lack of housing stock sidelined potential home buyers in January, the National Association of Realtors said on Friday, in the latest report indicating severe winter weather has dragged on economic growth.